Tutorial

 Important

-To run this tutorial, you need to install the framework and the relevant science components to be used (here Artemis and RFM).
-To do so, run the following commands:
+To run this tutorial, you need to install the framework and the relevant science components to be used (here Artemis, RFM and LTLS).
+To install the framework, follow the instructions in the installation section, then run the command:

-This tutorial is based on v0.1.0 of the framework, you can check the version you have just installed by starting a Python console and executing the following commands:
+This tutorial is based on v1.0.0 of the framework, you can check the version you have just installed by starting a Python console and executing the following commands:

 >>> import unifhy